Opersan/lab-Report/README.md

 mvn spring-boot:run
 ```

-The CLI will run the application on the configured port(8081) and will be accesiable through default URL.
+The CLI will run the application on the configured port(8081) and will be accessible through default URL.

 # Extra Information